 “I will wait for you at the top floor,” Edward said as the doors began to close, “These contraptions take an insufferable amount of time.”
 Vincent shrugged as the spirit floated through the ceiling.

-Edward was the type to always complain about something.
-Even within the limited time he spent with Vincent, Edward always found something to critique, whether it be his driving or even his supposed lack of grace and refinement.
+The two had not known each other for long but that did not spare him from Edward’s constant barrage of complaints.
+There was always something he was not satisfied with whether it be Vincent’s driving or his supposed lack of grace and refinement.
 Nothing ever seemed good enough for the dead man.

 “As I said, an insufferable amount of time.
 When will they do something about those elevators?”